Causal Consistency for Reversible Multiparty Protocols: Main Results

 \section{Main Results}

-We now establish our main result: we prove that reversibility in our model of choreographic, asynchronous communication is \emph{causally consistent}.
-We proceed in three steps: \begin{enumerate}[a)] \item First, we introduce an alternative \emph{atomic} semantics and show that it corresponds, in a tight technical sense, to the decoupled semantics in \S\,\ref{ss:semconf} (Theorems~\ref{theo:correspond} and \ref{t:bf}). \item Second, in the light of this correspondence, we establish causal consistency for the atomic semantics, following the approach of Danos and Krivine~\cite{DBLP:conf/concur/DanosK05} (Theorem~\ref{t:causal}). \item Finally, we state a fine-grained, bidirectional connection between the semantics of (high-level) global types with the decoupled semantics of (low-level) configurations (Theorem~\ref{t:corrgc}). \end{enumerate} As a result of these steps, we may transfer causal consistency to choreographies expressed as global types.
+We now establish our main result: we prove that reversibility in our model of multiparty asynchronous communication is \emph{causally consistent}.
+We proceed in three steps: \begin{enumerate}[a)] \item First, we introduce an alternative \emph{atomic} semantics and show that it corresponds, in a tight technical sense, to the decoupled semantics in \S\,\ref{ss:semconf} (Theorems~\ref{theo:correspond} and \ref{t:bf}). \item Second, in the light of this correspondence, we establish causal consistency for the atomic semantics, following the approach of Danos and Krivine~\cite{DanosK04} (Theorem~\ref{t:causal}). \item Finally, we state a fine-grained, bidirectional connection between the semantics of (high-level) global types with the decoupled semantics of (low-level) configurations (Theorem~\ref{t:corrgc}). \end{enumerate} These steps allow us to transfer causal consistency to protocols expressed as global types.